Adwai-T/Notes/C++/C++.md

     //The above could be done in one line
     //ofsream file("hello.txt");

+    //-- Write to file
     //We can use the file write as if it was cout. if(file.is_open())
     {
         file << "Hello There";
         cout << "File write Successful." << endl;
     }

+    //-- Read From File
+    //Use getline in a while loop to get text line by line while (getline (file, textline)) {
+    // Output the text from the file cout << textline; //line read has line break in the file }

-    //Files are closed automatically at the end, but we could be explicit. file.close();
+    //Files are closed automatically at the end,
+    //but we could be explicit as good practice. file.close();

     return 0;
 }
 ```